Guide on how to open and close OPG (family farm) in Croatia

 (2) Fizička osoba koja ima prebivalište na teritoriju druge države članice Europske unije ili potpisnice Sporazuma o europskom gospodarskom prostoru te Švicarske Konfederacije, ako ima pravo korištenja proizvodnih resursa na teritoriju Republike Hrvatske i koja ima zakonito odobren boravak u Republici Hrvatskoj u skladu s propisima kojima se uređuje prebivalište i boravište, može u Republici Hrvatskoj obavljati gospodarsku djelatnost poljoprivrede u organizacijskom obliku OPG-a sukladno odredbama ovoga Zakona.

 (1) A natural person residing in the territory of the Republic of Croatia may, for the purpose of earning income or profit by producing and selling products or providing services on the market, independently perform agricultural economic activities in the organizational form of family farms in accordance with this Act.

-(2) A natural person residing in the territory of another Member State of the European Union or a signatory to the Agreement on the European Economic Area and the Swiss Confederation, if he has the right to use production resources in the territory of the Republic of Croatia, may perform economic activity in the Republic of Croatia. and in accordance with the provisions of this Act.
+(2) A natural person who resides in the territory of another member state of the European Union or a signatory to the Agreement on the European Economic Area and the Swiss Confederation, if he has the right to use productive resources in the territory of the Republic of Croatia and who has a legally approved residence in the Republic of Croatia in accordance with the regulations governing residence and place of residence, may perform the economic activity of agriculture in the Republic of Croatia in the organizational form of OPG in accordance with the provisions of this Act.

 The process of launching a family farm in Croatia is as follows.